Singing Revolution

 The Singing Revolution (Note: laulev revolutsioon; dziesmotā revolūcija; dainuojanti revoliucija.) was a series of events from 1987 to 1991 that led to the restoration of independence of the three Soviet-occupied Baltic countries of Estonia, Latvia, and Lithuania at the end of the Cold War.
-The Soviet Union annexed the countries as republics around 1940, following the Molotov-Ribbentrop Pact, a non-aggression agreement with Nazi Germany, though this annexation was not widely recognized.
-During the subsequent occupation, local languages, religious institutions, and cultural expression were suppressed, and large-scale deportations and political repression were carried out.
+The Soviet Union annexed the Baltics around 1940, following the Molotov-Ribbentrop Pact (a non-aggression agreement with Nazi Germany), though this annexation was not widely recognized.
+During the subsequent occupation, the Soviet Union suppressed local languages, religious institutions, and cultural expression, and carried out large-scale deportations and political repression.

-In the late 1980s, massive demonstrations against the Soviet regime began after widespread liberalization of the regime failed to take into account national sensitivities.
+In the late 1980s, massive demonstrations against the Soviet regime began after widespread liberalization of the regime failed to take national sensitivities into account.
+The Soviet Union also instituted attacks and censorships of religion and the religious institutions in Latvia, Lithuania, and Estonia.
+Several religious organizations formed in opposition to these attacks.
 Civic organizations such as Sąjūdis in Lithuania, the Popular Front of Latvia, and the Estonian Popular Front coordinated petitions, rallies, and public forums to express dissent.
-Public song festivals became a key element of resistance, as tens of thousands of participants sang national and folk songs in mass gatherings, blending cultural revival with political protest.
+Public song festivals became a key element of resistance, as tens of thousands of participants sang national and folk songs in mass gatherings.

-The situation deteriorated to such an extent that by 1989, there were campaigns aimed at freeing the nations from the Soviet Union altogether.
+The state of affairs deteriorated to such an extent that by 1989, there were campaigns aimed at freeing the nations from the Soviet Union altogether.
 The Baltic peoples staged mass demonstrations against Soviet rule, most notably the Baltic Way of 1989 on the 50th anniversary of the Nazi-Soviet pact.
 Approximately two million people joined hands to form a continuous human chain across Estonia, Latvia, and Lithuania to symbolize unity and a popular commitment to independence.

 In 1988–89, the three countries proclaimed sovereignty within the Soviet Union, the first republics to do so.
 Lithuania declared independence in March 1990, followed by Latvia and Estonia in May.
-Soviet government economic pressure and armed crackdowns in Lithuania and Latvia failed, including the January 1991 assault on Vilnius in which fourteen civilians were killed.
+Soviet government economic pressure and armed crackdowns in Lithuania and Latvia failed, including the January 1991 assault on Vilnius in which armed Soviet forces killed 14 people.
 Citizens relied on civic committees, public readings of historical texts, and symbolic displays such as national flags to maintain pressure on Soviet authorities.
 Following the failed August Coup by Communist hardliners, various countries began to recognize Baltic independence.
 The Soviet Union recognized the three Baltic states in September 1991, over two months before its final dissolution.
 All three countries joined the EU and NATO in 2004.

-The Singing Revolution is remembered as a major example of peaceful national mobilization and cultural resilience that demonstrated how organized civic action and public demonstrations can achieve political transformation without widespread armed conflict.
-Annual commemorations, song festivals, and educational programs continue to celebrate this period as a pivotal moment of national self-determination in Estonia, Latvia, and Lithuania.